-Philosophers of technology have recognized the intricate connection between technology and values-social, political, and moral values.44 These ideas - that technological systems may embed or embody values-resonate in social and political commentary on information technology written by engineers as well as by philosophers and experts in cyberlaw (see, e.g., Friedman, 1997; Lessig, 1999; Nissenbaum, 1998).
+Philosophers of technology have recognized the intricate connection between technology and values - social, political, and moral values.
+55 These ideas - that technological systems may embed, or embody values -- resonate in social and political commentary on information technology written by engineers as well as by philosophers and experts in cyberlaw.
 Translating these ideas into practice implies that we can build better systems; that is to say, systems that better reflect important social values, if we build them with an explicit commitment to values.
 The commitment we hope to inspire with this paper, among the designers and builders of search engine technology, is to the value of fairness as well as to the suite of values represented in the ideology of the Web as a public good.